 - The energy efficient, LED light fixtures that illuminate the bridge every night

 5. Spend the afternoon in Franklin D. Roosevelt State Park

-40 miles from New York City, in Yorktown, is Franklin D. Roosevelt State Park, a 960-acre property boasting a double Olympic-sized pool that can accommodate up to 3,500 people.
+40 miles from NYC, in Yorktown, is Franklin D. Roosevelt State Park, a 960-acre property boasting a double Olympic-sized pool that can accommodate up to 3,500 people.
 There's also picnic space (which must be reserved in advance) and freshwater fishing/boating opportunities at Mohansic Lake and Crom Pond, with bass, perch, and sunfish as the most popular catches (although keep in mind that a New York State Freshwater Fishing License is required).
 Rowboats and pedal boats are also available for rental.